laxuanlinh/dpop-poc-keycloak/README.md

 Step 7: Run node generate_dpop.mjs

-Expected result: The script first generate a keypair, use them to generate a DPoP jwk token with keycloak domain and successfully fetches an access token from Keycloak, then it generate a DPoP jwk token for payment service/Tyk and use both DPoP and access token to access the endpoint
+Expected result: The script first generate a keypair, use them to generate a DPoP proof with keycloak domain and successfully fetches an access token from Keycloak, then it generate a DPoP proof for payment service/Tyk and use both DPoP and access token to access the endpoint

 *Still unsuccessul so far*